-- the shipper is always liable under the bill even after the bill has been endorsed and delivered to a new holder; and - the new holder is only subject to liability under the bill if he makes a claim under the bill, or takes or demands delivery of the cargo to which the bill relates.
+- the shipper is always liable under the bill, even after the bill has been endorsed and delivered to a new holder; and - the new holder is only subject to liability under the bill if it makes a claim under the bill, or it takes or demands delivery of the cargo to which the bill relates.
 That said, most receivers will in fact wish to take or demand delivery.

-In the case of a straight bill of lading or Sea Waybill:
+In the case of a non-negotiable (or "straight") bill of lading or Sea Waybill:

-- · the shipper always remains liable; and - the party named as consignee is subject to liability if he makes a claim under the straight bill/ SeaWaybill, or takes or demands delivery of the cargo to which it relates.
+- the shipper always remains liable; and - the party named as consignee is subject to liability if it makes a claim under a straight bill / sea waybill, or it takes or demands delivery of the cargo to which it relates.

-If bills of lading are marked "freight pre-paid" then that may, but does not necessarily, prevent the owner from claiming freight.
+If bills of lading are marked "freight pre-paid", then that may, but does not necessarily, prevent the owner from claiming freight.
 In the case of the shipper, if the shipper is in fact aware that freight has not been paid, then the owner is entitled to claim the freight from the shipper.
-But if the bill is transferred to a third party acting in good faith who is not aware of the fact that freight is unpaid, and who takes up the bill of lading in reliance on the "freight pre-paid" notation in the belief that freight has been paid, then the owner is not entitled to claim payment of freight from such a party.
+But if the bill is transferred to an innocent third party, and that party (1) is not aware of the fact that freight is unpaid, and (2) takes up the bill of lading in reliance on the "freight pre-paid" notation in the belief that freight has been paid, then the owner is not entitled to claim payment of freight from such a party.

-Liens on freight and sub-freight
+Liens on freight and subfreight